epfl-ada/ada-2020-project-milestone-p3-p3_cadastrophe/data_story.md

 - Life expectancy : 0% increase, 0% decrease (over 380)
 - Weapon import (TIV) : 26% increase, 0% decrease (over 307)

+We have a total of 411 countries "neighbour" to a CW onset, from which only 114 are unique (in term of country name)

+Analysis :
+On a window of 5 years, it seems that the neighbouring countries are greatly affected by the CW onset on the economical aspect : more than 25% of the countries next to countries that witnessed a CW avec a decrease in commodity export and more than 61% of them experience a decrease in their GDP Growth.
+We can make the hypothesis that the neighbouring country was probably a commercial partner and became unable to maintain their exchanges.

+On the military side, it seems that the power of armies increase overtime for almost half of the neighbouring countries.
+Similar trend can be observed in the import of weapons.

+As its name indicate, civil wars implies armed conflicts between parties within a country.
+Consequently, many of the victims are civilians and it's expected to observe an impact of such conflicts on the Infant mortality and Life Expectancy.
+With a strict threshold, we can see that in 4% of the countries neighbouring a civil war, the infant mortality increased by more than 10% compared to the period before the onset.
+On a window of 6 years around the onset, we can also see that the Life expectancy decrease for 8% of the countries; passing from 54.2 years to 54.6 in average (54.8 to 55 when removing the duplicates)

 ## Regional vizualization of civil war onsets